Community Outreach: PUBLIC EVENTS

 The semi-annual Penn Neuroscience Public Lecture features three 15 minute TED-style talks from Penn faculty members on a neuroscience topic.

-Public Lectures are held in the Rubenstein Auditorium, Smilow Center for Translational Research (3400 Civic Center Blvd, Philadelphia, PA, 19104).
-Check-in begins at 6pm, as well as fun, interactive demonstrations!
-The lectures begin at 6:30 and are followed by a reception with snacks and refreshments, so be sure to stick around to enjoy the food and interact with some of the scientists!
+Public Lectures are held in the evenings at the Philadelphia Ethical Society (1906 Rittenhouse Square, Philadelphia, PA, 19103).
+Check-in begins 30 minutes before the start of the event and includes fun, interactive demonstrations!
+Lectures are followed by a 15-minute Q&A panel with the speakers and a free reception with dinner and refreshments, so be sure to stick around to enjoy the food and interact with some of the scientists!

 Many of the former public lectures can be viewed on the Penn NGG Youtube channel.